 The U.S. Fulbright Scholar Program offers teaching/research awards to college and university faculty and administrators as well as for professionals, artists, journalists, scientists, lawyers, independent scholars and many others.
 Learn how to apply »

-Kiros Berhane is a professor of preventive medicine in the Department of Preventive Medicine, where he also heads the epidemiology and biostatistics program.
+Kiros Berhane is a professor of Population and Public Health Sciences in the Department of Preventive Medicine, where he also heads the epidemiology and biostatistics program.
 His Fulbright award project focused on multidisciplinary capacity-building for Ethiopia in statistics and environmental health.